gocd/www.go.cd/getting-started/part-1.md

 </figure>

 If you have installed the Go Agent properly and click on the "Agents" link in the header, you should see an idle GoCD agent waiting (as shown below).
-If you do not, head over to the <b>TODO: DO THIS: troubleshooting page</b> to figure out why.
+If you do not, head over to the [troubleshooting page](/documentation/user/current/installation/troubleshoot_installer.html) to figure out why.

 <figure class="screenshot">
   <img src="/images/getting-started/part-1/image03.png">